danirus/django-comments-xtd/docs/tutorial.rst

 Template Style Customization
 ============================

-In the ``democx`` project we make use of the popular client side web framework, Bootstrap_, which offers the same quick development capacities of Django but in the client side.
-There are other client side frameworks out there, this example uses Bootstrap_ because it's probably the most popular.
+The ``democx`` project uses the fronted web framework, Bootstrap_, which allows fast interface development.
+There are other client side frameworks, this example uses Bootstrap_ because it's probably the most popular.

 We will adapt our templates to integrate the list of comments and the comment form with the look provided by Bootstrap CSS classes.